What Can You Do With a Doctorate in Education?

 - C.E.O. of an Educational Organization or Company

 Note: This is just a sample of Ed.D. job opportunities!
 For more ideas, check out the careers section in your chosen Ed.D. specialty/subject (e.g. Educational Technology, Early Childhood Education, Counseling & Psychology, Higher Education, etc.).
+And if you’re interested in college-level teaching, check out our guide to becoming a professor.

 Salary Benefits of Earning a Doctor of Education (Ed.D.)
 Degree